 Master of Science in Environmental Science

-The Master of Science in Environmental Science prepares graduates to address many anthropogenic environmental changes in our world today and includes rigorous courses from several branches of science, including coastal and environmental geology, environmental biology, low-temperature aqueous geochemistry, environmental isotope geochemistry, biogeochemistry, remote sensing, big data analytics, climate science, toxicology, water quality and environmental law and policy.
+Wayne State's Master of Science in Environmental Science prepares graduates to address many anthropogenic environmental changes taking place in our world today, which includes rigorous courses from several branches of science, including coastal and environmental geology, environmental biology, biodiversity changes, environmental isotope geochemistry, emerging contaminants, biogeochemistry, remote sensing, big data analytics, climate science, toxicology, water quality and environmental law and policy.

-Through interdisciplinary course work and the completion of a master's thesis, graduates will be prepared to transition or advance their careers in environmentally-relevant research fields and can also allow students the opportunity to later pursue a Ph.D. in related fields.
+Through interdisciplinary course work and the completion of a master's thesis, graduates will be prepared to transition or advance their careers in environmental changes related to consulting, regulatory and research fields as well as allowing students the opportunity to pursue a Ph.D. in related fields.